vimalmenon/backend.completeautomate/README.md

       - [ ] Script to upload from local
       - [ ] Excluded .nicegui from Git commit
       - [ ] Should be able to Test the Prompt generated
+      - [ ] Should use one data class for both prompt and prompt suggestions
       - [ ] Transform all the video data for new structure
       - [ ] Remove the unselected Data from Video DB like (Metadata, Thumbnail, ImagePrompt)
       - [ ] Fix the Image Size for YouTube Thumbnail